zzantares/ProxmoxVE/README.md

 Installation
 ------------

-Recomended installation is using [Composer], if you do not have [Composer] what are you waiting?
+Recommended installation is using [Composer], if you do not have [Composer] what are you waiting?

 In the root of your project execute the following: